BSc Business Management (Human Resource Management) with Foundation Year

 To apply for this course, one of the following academic qualifications is required:

-• Overseas/EU high school qualification equivalent to UK Level 3
+• Overseas/EU high school qualification equivalent to UK Level 3 (please enquire for confirmation)

 Alternative route of entry: